 13. See the old palace backyards

 Looking for something truly unique while visiting Naples?
 We got you!
 Naples has a few old, smaller palaces – with some totally amazing staircases in their backyard.
 Can that be worth seeing, you might ask?
-And the answer for that is; Yes, absolutely.
+And the answer to that is; Yes, absolutely.

 The Palazzo dello Spagnola is the most impressive of them.
-This Rococo or late-Baroque style palace was erected in 1738.
+This Rococo or late-Baroque-style palace was erected in 1738.
 To be honest, the palace itself has seen its better days, but you go here for the imposing staircase in the backyard.
 Seldom have we seen a more grandiose entrance to a building.

 You can visit the backyard of Palazzo dello Spagnola for free.
 It’s located in Via dei Vergini 19.

 The nearby Palazzo San Felice (Via Sanità 167) is designed by the same architect, Ferdinando Sanfelice, and is also worth a visit for the same reason.
 Also there you can see a spectacular staircase in the backyard of a rather warn down former palace.

 The coffee culture in Naples is truly unique.
 All over the city, you find cafés and best of all, espresso bars.
 The coffee in Naples is strong, black and hot.
 Locals claim the quality of the water is what makes the coffee in Naples so good.

 If you want to drink coffee like the locals, you can drink milk-based, milder coffees up until noon, and after that, you drink only black coffee, mostly espresso.
 The espresso is ordered at the bar, and you drink it standing there.
 Almost all places serve a small glass of water for your coffee.
 This you are supposed to drink before your coffee, to clean your palette.
 You rarely pay more than a euro for an espresso, and often only ninety cents.
 If you are charged much over a euro, then you know you are in a touristy place.